PxPerfectMike/scootloops/readme.md

 forEach(myArray, 3, (element) => console.log(element));
 ```

-> ## mapIt
+## mapIt

-The `mapIt` function loops through an array and applies a callback function to each element in the array, returning a new array with the results.
+Loops through an array and applies a callback function to each element in the array, returning a new array with the results.

 ```javascript
 function mapIt(array, callback)